This article documents the key aspects of the DSM design tokens import feature:

 When importing the font style above, DSM would create a corresponding token:

 Fonts.Brand.H1.opacity = 0.7

 The same token in the JSON editor in DSM would display:

 In DSM’s table view, the token would appear as follows:

 Changing token names in bulk

-For example, if you’re looking to only keep
+If you’re looking to only keep

-H1 in token names and remove
+H1 in the token name and remove

 - Switch to JSON editing mode.
 Note that multiple properties will be grouped under